 Last thoughts on sites like Kijiji.

 There you have it, 11 sites like Kijiji to make extra cash in Canada selling stuff.
-You have access now to a wider marketplace and reach heaven more potential clients.
+You now have access to a broader marketplace and reach heaven more potential clients.

 You may be interested in sites like Society6 and Redbubble.
 Check it out